artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 point that allows the user to choose a file identification method to base normalization upon or to choose to use pre-existing data gathered during identification at the transfer stage.
 Archivematica default is to use pre- existing data.
-For more about this option, see User Administration - Processing configuration
+For more about this option, see :ref:`Administer -Processing configuration <dashboard-processing>`.

 4. Wait until the SIP reaches "Normalize" and a bell icon appears.